roles-ansible/ansible-role-bbbackend/README.md

 # BigBlueButton
 Ansible role for a backend bigbluebutton installation.
-Without any extra features like greenlight, ipostgres database etc.
+Without any extra features like greenlight, postgres database etc.
 *(please visit the documentation on http://docs.bigbluebutton.org/install/install.html)*

 ```